Lattice truss bridge

-A lattice bridge is a form of truss bridge that uses many small, closely spaced diagonal elements forming a lattice.
-The lattice Truss Bridge was patented in 1820 by architect Ithiel Town.
+A lattice truss bridge is a form of truss bridge that uses many small, closely spaced diagonal elements forming a lattice.
+The design was patented in 1820 by architect Ithiel Town.

-Originally a design to allow a substantial bridge to be made from planks employing lower–skilled labor, rather than heavy timbers and more expensive carpenters, this type of bridge has also been constructed using many relatively light iron or steel members.
+Originally a means of erecting a substantial bridge from mere planks employing lower–skilled labor, rather than heavy timbers and more expensive carpenters and equipment, the lattice truss has also been constructed using many relatively light iron or steel members.
 The individual elements are more easily handled by the construction workers, but the bridge also requires substantial support during construction.
 A simple lattice truss will transform the applied loads into a thrust, as the bridge will tend to change length under load.
 This is resisted by pinning the lattice members to the top and bottom chords, which are more substantial than the lattice members, but which may also be fabricated from relatively small elements rather than large beams.

 Belfast truss

 The Belfast truss is a cross between Town's lattice truss and the bowstring truss.
 It was developed in Ireland as a wide-span shallow rise roof truss for industrial structures.
 McTear & Co of Belfast, Ireland began fabricating these trusses in wood starting around 1866.
 By 1899, spans of 24 m had been achieved, and in the 20th century, shipyards and airplane hangars demanded ever greater clear spans.